CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Compliance.md

 ### Task 1 - Create a security group for Compliance Testing

+In this task, you will create a security group specifically for users or devices involved in compliance testing to control access and apply targeted policies.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In **Microsoft Edge**, select the **Microsoft 365 admin center** tab; if you closed this tab earlier, then open a new tab and go to **https://admin.microsoft.com**.
 At this point, you may have quite a few tabs open in your browser.
 If you wish, you can take this opportunity to close every tab except for the **Office 365 Home** tab and the **Microsoft 365 admin center** tab.